sarcasticnature/just/README.md

     * [x] can be visualized
 * [x] Create a configurable simulation environment (with obstacles) in which to place agents
 * [x] Add logging functionality so that the results of a simulation can be replayed and analyzed after the fact
-* [ ] Create compelling visualizations of the system as a whole
+* [x] Create compelling visualizations of the system as a whole

-Demos may be created along the way to show off bits of code along the way.
+Demos may be created along the way to show off progress.

 Note that the underlying functionality of all the code used in the above should be unit tested using Doctest, with the exception of visualizations and demos (which can be 'tested' visually).